Your education starts here

 There are opportunities for you to spend time abroad during your course:

-In Year 1 you'll study core modules which introduce key concepts, theories and skills.
-You'll learn how to approach education from an academic perspective, and consider how your personal experiences inform your views.
+In Year 1, you will study core modules which introduce key concepts, theories and skills.
+You will learn how to approach education from an academic perspective, and consider how your personal experiences inform your views.
+Throughout the course you will be supported to develop your academic and professional skills through complementary workshops.

 In addition to the above you will also need to complete our online Academic Integrity module.